OlegDzhuraev/CeresECL/README.md

 ### Is Ceres ECL production-ready
 No, until there will be at least one release on GitHub.
 Currently it is fully experimental non-commercial project.
 But you can use it on your risk, all features already should work.

-### Why it is named Ceres?
-Idk.
-I like space.
-And I had no ideas how to name this project.
-So, Ceres.

 ## Examples
 Check Example folder from repository, it contains simple Ceres ECL usage example.